- History of Philosophy

-In this course students are introduced to some of the great works in the canon of western political philosophy.
-On the basis of selections of the primary texts from Machiavelli to Marx, supported by a modest amount of secondary literature, we survey some of the lasting justifications of political institutions in the western tradition, as well as important contributions to the analysis of political concepts such as legitimacy, freedom, and justice.
-During the seminars emphasis will be placed on conceptual analysis and the interpretation of texts, skills that will be of particular use to students interested in pursuing the minor ‘Philosophy' and those enrolled in the major ‘Human Diversity’.
+In this course students are introduced to some of the classic works in the canon of western political philosophy.
+On the basis of selections of the primary texts from Machiavelli to Marx, supported by a modest amount of secondary literature, we survey some of the justifications of political institutions in the western tradition, as well as important contributions to the analysis of political concepts such as freedom, property, toleration, and justice.
+During the seminars, emphasis will be placed on conceptual analysis and the interpretation of texts, skills that will be of particular use to students interested in pursuing the minor ‘Philosophy' and those enrolled in the Majors ‘World Politics’ and ‘Human Diversity’.

-reproduce the main arguments of major political philosophers from Machiavelli to Marx.
+To explain and appraise the arguments of political philosophers from Machiavelli to Marx.

 Mode of instruction

-Seminars.
 This is not a lecture-based course and the majority of instruction will be in the form of seminar discussion.
-This means it is imperative that students prepare for the classes by carefully studying the required readings, as reflected in the course assessment criteria.
+This means it is imperative that students prepare for the classes by carefully studying the required readings – this is reflected in the course assessment criteria.

 Your work for this course will be assessed as follows: